Westwood Heritage: Corsets

 Vivienne’s approach to corsetry always touched on the theatrical – playing up to our societal fascination with ‘what’s underneath?’
 As articulated by Alexander Fury, Vivienne’s revisiting of the garment meant that, ‘A woman wearing a corset today is a symbol of empowerment, of sexual freedom, of control.
 She’s the one holding the laces, the one constructing her own femininity.’
 In uniting historical elements with her singular perception of the zeitgeist, Vivienne’s corsets have become oeuvres in their own rights.
 They offered a new meaning – at once social and poetic.

-The Vivienne Westwood Corsets exhibition will be displayed in our boutiques.
-It debuts in Paris from the 17th-30th of April, and in London from the 8th-21st of May 2023.
+The Vivienne Westwood Corsets installation will be displayed in our boutiques.
+It debuts in New York from the 9th of February - 10th of March, and in Los Angeles from the 22nd of March - 14th of April 2024.
 Our exclusive jewellery collection for the event is available online and across the Vivienne Westwood boutiques.